bahmutov/cypress-map/README.md

 cy.wrap(8).apply(Cypress._.subtract, 4).should('equal', -4)
 ```

+Yields the subject of the same type as the `fn` return.

 ### applyRight

 Without arguments, `cy.applyRight` works the same as `cy.apply`.
 If you pass arguments, then the subject plus the arguments become the arguments to the callback.
 The subject is at the _left_ (first) position